 You can download a free tool from the CNESST’s website to help you with this.
 It is called the Progiciel pour réaliser l’équité salariale et en évaluer le maintien (software for creating and evaluating pay equity, French only).

 You have no employees in job categories traditionally or mostly done by men?
-Contact the CNESST to find out what rules to follow (French only).
+Contact the CNESST to find out what rules to follow.

 You might discover that employees in jobs traditionally or mostly done by women are paid less than employees in comparable jobs that are traditionally or mostly done by men.